ruczynskipatryk/ruczynskipatryk/README.md

 <h1 align="center">Hello there 👋, I'm Patrick and I'm IT student from Poland. </h1>
 <h3 align="center">I love to develop myself that's why I started learn programing and why I'm here.
 I Will put here some of my projects, You can check them right below.
-Have a great day! </h3>
+Have a great day!
+In may of 2023 I decide to change direction - stop learning frontend and start learning JAVA. </h3>

 🌍 I'm based in Elbląg, Poland.

 🔭 I’m currently working on **develop my FrontEnd skills day by day.**

-🌱 I’m currently learning **🟨 Javascript**
+🌱 I’m currently learning **☕️ JAVA**

 😎 Check my health project/challange - https://zmianana100.pl